EVENT OVER. ARCHIVE

 Trip 2: Western Engine Shaft Stopes - Cancelled.

 Easy walk in, non technical, shallow water., short

 crawl as above.
-Can be
+SELF LEAD.

 The level starts as a cross cut and appears to be a

 modified earlier coffin level.
 A left branch follows Wilkinsons Lode to